V4Fire/Client/src/components/base/b-virtual-scroll/README.md

 ```

 This example demonstrates the `b-virtual-scroll` component's capability to handle a final rendering phase, even when the incoming data stream has been exhausted.
 This flexibility allows for dynamic and versatile implementations, like adding a unique element at the end of a list, ensuring a seamless and user-centric experience.

+#### Difference between ComponentItem with type `item` and `separator`

+The component allows rendering two types of components:

+- `item` - Main component (main content).
+- `separator` - Other components, such as dividers or separators.

+There is no significant difference between them, except that they are treated differently in fields like `remainingItems` in the `VirtualScrollState`.
+As the name suggests, the `remainingItems` property only considers components with the `item` type, while `remainingChildren` considers components with both `item` and `separator` types.

+The distinction between `item` and `separator` types is mainly used for calculating certain properties based on the type of components present in the `VirtualScrollState`, such as the number of items till the end of the scroll.

+#### Overriding in Child Layers

+The main use case for overriding in child layers is to modify the default behavior of functions or methods.

+For example, it may be useful to override the logic of `shouldStopRequestingData` if you want to implement a default logic that takes into account the `total` field of the response when making a decision.

+There may also be situations where you need to modify the `renderGuard`.
+Currently, the component loads data until the number of items reaches the `chunkSize` and then renders them.
+By overriding the `renderGuard`, you can achieve partial rendering, where the component renders the available data regardless of whether it reaches the `chunkSize`.

 ### Frequently Asked Questions